 This nursing activity has been approved for up to 0.5 contact hour.

 Med-IQ is accredited by the Accreditation Council for Pharmacy Education as a provider of continuing pharmacy education.
 0.5 contact hour (0.05 CEU) of credit for pharmacists.
 ACPE #0476-0000-19-001-H01-P. This knowledge-based activity is designed for all pharmacists.

 Nurse practitioners, physician assistants, and other healthcare professionals who successfully complete the activity will receive a Statement of Participation indicating the maximum credits available.

 Instructions to Receive Credit

-To receive credit, read the introductory CME material, listen to the audiocast, and complete the evaluation, attestation, and post-test, answering at least 70% of the post-test questions correctly.
+To receive credit, read the introductory CE material, watch the webcast, and complete the evaluation, attestation, and post-test, answering at least 70% of the post-test questions correctly.